Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 The program’s particular goals and objectives are listed below in Psychology Fellowship Training, Training Purpose and Objectives.

 Since opening its doors in 1964, CHOC has provided the highest quality medical care to children.
 Our regional health system includes a state-of-the-art main hospital facility in the City of Orange, a hospital-within-a hospital in Mission Viejo, and five community clinics – plus over 100 additional programs and services.
 With admissions growing by 90% over the last eight years, CHOC and CHOC at Mission Hospital combined rank as the 15th busiest children’s hospital in the country.
-To better accommodate the growing needs of our community’s children, CHOC built a new state-of-the-art patient care tower on our main campus which opened in April 2013.
-In addition to the above specialty services, the new CHOC Hospital in Orange also features pediatric surgical suites and related services, emergency, laboratory, pathology, imaging and radiology services, as well as private rooms for Oncology, a dynamic and family-friendly lobby, inviting outdoor gardens, a cafe and more.
+To better accommodate the growing needs of our community’s children, CHOC built a state-of-the-art patient care tower on our main campus which opened in April 2013.
+In addition to the above specialty services, CHOC Hospital in Orange also features pediatric surgical suites and related services, emergency, laboratory, pathology, imaging and radiology services, as well as private rooms for Oncology, a dynamic and family-friendly lobby, inviting outdoor gardens, a cafe and more.

 CHOC has also grown its mental health service offerings, including opening an inpatient psychiatric unit in April 2018, an intensive outpatient program (IOP) in 2017, establishing an Emergency Department Mental Health Evaluation Service in 2015, starting community training sessions in 2017, and adding school based mental health services in 2020.
 CHOC opened the Thompson Autism and Neurodevelopmental Center (TANC), a comprehensive center devoted to interdisciplinary care for children with Autism, in February 2020.
 In September 2015, we opened a County Behavioral Health contract clinic, CHOC Project HEALTH, which is a Full Service Partnership (FSP), providing intensive outpatient and wrap-around services, including outpatient psychotherapy, psychiatry, care coordination, and case management for children with both medical and psychiatric conditions.

-The CHOC Psychology Department includes psychologists (40 psychologists), licensed social workers and marriage and family therapists, art therapists, personal service coordinators, resource specialists, and administrative staff.
+The CHOC Psychology Department includes psychologists (50 psychologists), licensed social workers and marriage and family therapists, art therapists, personal service coordinators, resource specialists, and administrative staff.
 In addition, CHOC has a Department of Psychiatry.
 Other specialists involved in providing care for children include pediatricians, psychiatric nurse practitioners, psychiatric nurses, behavioral technicians, art therapists, child life specialists, nutritionists, speech and language pathologists, physical therapists, and BCBA therapists.

-Postdoctoral Fellowship Positions (up to 11 positions)
+Postdoctoral Fellowship Positions (up to 10 positions)

 In order for the fellow to take a leadership role in program, our fellowships are designed to focus in a primary area.
 This focus allows fellows opportunities to work with teams over a year long period and to develop mastery of these skills.

 A distinctive feature of our program is that pediatric psychology fellows receive training in managing behavioral emergencies through the provision of consultation services to the hospital inpatient medical units.
-The fellows will take 2-5 call days on a holiday or weekend during the training year.
+The fellows may take 2-5 call days on a holiday or weekend during the training year.
 Fellows will be compensated for their time.
 Fellows are always paired with a faculty member for this coverage.
 High risk consults include assessment of suicide risk or acute mental status changes, assessment for rule out somatization disorders, and assessment of patients with eating disorders admitted for medical stabilization.
 Trainees will conduct a targeted clinical interview, provide crisis intervention, and generate disposition plans.

-I. Consultation and Liaison Track (2-3 positions):
+Consultation Liaison Track (1-2 positions)

-Two-three fellows will work with the Consultation and Liaison (CL) team which provides inpatient consultation to the medical units at CHOC Hospital in Orange and/or CHOC at Mission Hospital.
+Consultation Liaison fellows will work with the Consultation and Liaison (CL) team which provides inpatient consultation to the medical units at CHOC Hospital in Orange.
 Consults are requested by attending physicians, residents, nurses, or other health care practitioners for children who are hospitalized due to a medical need and are experiencing concomitant psychological symptoms.
 Referral questions range widely and include assessment and disposition planning for behavioral emergencies, assisting with adjustment to new diagnosis, diagnostic clarification for potential somatization disorders, proving target symptom reduction for pain and somatization disorders, facilitating problem-solving to address medical regimen adherence concerns, assessment and targeted intervention for acute stress reactions, and leading a family-based treatment approach to treat eating disorders.
 The Psychology Consultation Liaison team includes psychology attendings, psychology postdoctoral fellows, psychology interns, and resource specialists.
 The Psychology CL team works very closely with the Psychiatry CL team and round together daily.
 The Psychiatry CL team includes a child and adolescent psychiatry fellow and a psychiatry attending.
 The fellows work with interdisciplinary teams including medical attendings and house staff (medical residents and fellows, medical students), nurses, social workers, child life specialists, and case managers.
 Depending on the diagnosis, physical and/or occupational therapists, dieticians, pharmacists, and other specialists might also be involved.

 Fellows may have the opportunity to provide education and support to the medical residents and fellows in both informal and formal presentations.